Thola-store/thola_africa/wp-content/plugins/miniorange-login-openid/readme.txt

 = Social Comments =
 Allow users to comment on your website using supported social media commenting apps such as Facebook and Google.
 Social Comments does not require the users to be registered or logged in on your site for adding comments.

-= Features - =
+= Free Version Features =

-*	<b>Profile Completion</b> - If username or email is not returned from a social app, user is prompted to input the same.
-*	Clean and easy to use WordPress admin UI
-*	**NO SETUP required for any social login or social sharing application**
+*	**NO SETUP required for Facebook, Google, Twitter or social sharing application**
+*	Option to Setup your own application with APP ID and APP Secret for Facebook, Google, Twitter.
+*	Option to enable/disable user registration.
+*   Account Linking
+*   Profile completion (username, email)
+*   Profile Picture
+*	Login Redirect URL
+*	Logout Redirect URL
+*   Customizable Text For Login Icons
 *	Support for SHORTCODE for both social login and social sharing(horizontal & vertical)
 *   Choose where to add the Social Login Icons: login page, registration page, comment form or anywhere on your site using our Social Login widget/ shortcode.
 *	Option to add Social Comment using Facebook and Google.